 Contrary to a once popular belief, the newcomers are not a burden to the community, but a benefit to it.
 And the sooner they integrate into the community, the sooner they start contributing to it.
-(This, by the way, is where we come in - supporting their quick and smooth integration into the new environment.)
+This is where we come in - supporting their quick and smooth integration into their new environment!

 Newcomers do bring value, and not only of the cultural and social kind.
-There's a tangible economic value associated with the newcomers too.
-Here is a selection of facts to prove this point:
+There's a tangible economic value associated with the newcomers, outlined below:

 - Apple, AT&T, BlackBerry, Capital One, Colgate, Dropbox, DuPont, eBay, Eventbrite, Evernote, Google, Instagram, Intel, Jawbone, Kraft, McDonalds, PayPal, Pfizer, Procter & Gamble, Qualcomm, SanDisk, SpaceX, Sun Microsystems, Tesla, The Huffington Post, Tinder, Uber, WhatsApp, Yahoo, YouTube - these and many other companies were founded by immigrants or the children of immigrants.

 - A "unicorn" is a slang term used by investors for a start-up company valued at over US$1 billion.
 They call them unicorns for being as rare as those mythical animals.
 According to a study done in 2016, more than half of all the unicorns were founded by immigrants.

 - Immigrant-founded companies are in every industry across the Fortune 500 list.
 See below a chart with a detailed breakdown by sector.
 (Source: www.startupsusa.org/fortune500)

 Use the hashtag #NewcomersBringValue to search for the stories we've published already.